theAkshata07/IPL-Match-Score-Predictor/README.md

 # IPL-Match-Score-Predictor

-This repository contains all the files required to build IPL Match Score Predictor WEb APP.
+This repository contains all the files required to build IPL Match Score Predictor Web App.